 You have the ability to accept or decline cookies.
 Most Web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
-If you choose to decline cookies, you will not be able to navigate from page to page within the interactive features of the DACdb services.
+If you choose to decline cookies, you will not be able to login to DACdb services.

 DACdb uses a firewall to protect information stored on its computer systems.
-Acces through the firewall is limited to certain "ports" and/or a restricted list of IPs.
+Access through the firewall is limited to certain "ports" and/or a restricted list of IPs.

 DACdb also secures your personal information from unauthorized access via a secured login.
 When personal information (such as a credit card number) is transmitted to other websites, it is protected through the use of encryption, such as the Secure Sockets Layer (SSL) protocol.
 DACdb does not store any credit card information on its servers.
 When paying by credit card, the merchant gateway (e.g., PayPal, Authorize.net) may or may not store your credit card information.

 DACdb does not knowingly collect personally identifiable information from children under the age of thirteen.
 If you are under the age of thirteen you do not have permission to use this website.